emollett/maths-parser/README.md

 # maths-parser
-Solution for dev interview using Node.js v10.15.0
+Solution for developer interview using Node.js v10.15.0

 Run app with ```yarn start```